Octavious/phone-use-agent-windows/README.md

-# Phone Use Agent
+# Phone Use Agent for Winodws

-An experimental Python agent that controls Android phones using Qwen2.5-VL, OmniParser, and ADB.
+An experimental Python agent that controls Android phones using ~~Qwen2.5-VL~~ Gemini 2.0 Flash, OmniParser, and ADB.
+I left the Qwen2.5 VL code in, theoritically it should work on windows with my modifications, but i could not test it, since i dont have a good GPU, hence i replaced it with Gemini 2.0 Flash.

 ![Phone Use Agent Architecture](docs/workflow.png)